What the best tires have

 Traction versus treadwear.
 Tire manufacturers use different combinations of materials, depending on whether they are striving for longevity or traction.
 Softer compounds (common in summer and high-performance tires) provide extra grip for faster speeds and better cornering, with lower treadwear grades.
 Hard compound tires, like most all-season tires, are more durable.
 They typically have treadwear grades above 500 and can log more miles than soft compound tires.

 Understanding UTQG specs.
 Many tires have a UTQG (short for Uniform Tire Quality Grade Standards) -- a rating that estimates how long a tire will last, how well it will perform on wet pavement and how fast it can go.
 Experts say this number can be misleading, however, since each tire manufacturer provides the data for its own tires and no third party measures UTQG.

 Boosting miles per gallon.
 More and more tire manufacturers are producing "eco" and "green" models of tires.
 This type of tire features a low rolling resistance (a measurement of the amount of energy it takes for the tire to turn) and can help increase your fuel economy.
-Tires sometimes sacrifice a little traction to improve mpg, according to professional tire reviews.
+Tires sometimes sacrifice a little traction to reduce fuel consumption, according to professional tire reviews.
 Experts also say that it's best to focus on safety, handling and comfort as a priority when selecting tires, considering rolling resistance only as tie-breaker.